History of HBC

 Harvest Bible College was a dream birthed many years ago.
 We began with video classes from Kent College.
 Eventually, we moved to part video and part live teaching.
 In 2001, we finally reached a point of having all live teaching.

 2002 marked the beginning of the full-time course.
 This is not merely for our district but is the National Bible College for the United Pentecostal Church of Great Britain and Ireland.
-The full-time school is a one-year intensive training programme with 3 terms.
+The full-time school offers an onsite one-year intensive training programme with 3 terms, an optional second year course involving an internship, and a one-year distance learning programme.

 Harvest Bible College is accredited with the British Accreditation Council and NCFE.
 They are also accredited by the Global Association of Theological Studies.
 The college is endorsed by the United Pentecostal Church International and the United Pentecostal Church of Great Britain and Ireland.
 It is also endorsed by the Board of Christian Education for Europe and the Middle East.

-Harvest Bible College aims to prepare students for dynamic Christian living, and for apostolic ministry in the church and to a lost world, through a one-year program totaling 780 hours of in-class teaching.
+Harvest Bible College aims to prepare students for dynamic Christian living, and for apostolic ministry in the church and to a lost world, through an intensive course of study.
 The college provides the educational environment, instruction, resources, and experience needed by its graduates for effective lay and professional ministry and church related vocations.
 As such, our objectives as an institution are:

 1. To help students gain a mastery of the content and meaning of the Bible.